alecrios/css-style-guide/README.md

 ### Spaces after commas

-The inclusion of spaces improves the readability.
+Adding one space after each comma improves the readability.

 ``` css
 /* Wrong */